zoe3351/module14-git-branches/README.md

     git checkout -b [branch_name]
     ```

-Once you've checked out a particular branch, any _new_ commits from this point on will be "attached" to the "HEAD" of that branch, while the "HEAD" of other branches (e.g., `master`) will stay the same.
+Once you've checked out a particular branch, any _new_ commits from that point on will be "attached" to the "HEAD" of that branch, while the "HEAD" of other branches (e.g., `master`) will stay the same.
 If you use `git checkout` again, you can switch back to the other branch.

 - **Important** checking out a branch will "reset" your code to whatever it looked like when you made that commit.
 Switch back and forth between branches and watch your code change!